 The purpose of the pre-application is for WSMA to determine if your organization is eligible for WSMA CME accreditation by explaining the mechanisms in place to meet the WSMA policies and guidelines.

-Once approved, you will be mailed the WSMA accreditation manual and application, which includes the application for accreditation.
+Once approved, your organization will receive instructions for submitting an initial accreditation application.
 The WSMA accredits providers on a “cohort” system.
 Providers are divided into one of three cohorts.
 Your due date will be based on the next available cohort.
 Once accredited, all future re-applications, annual reporting and accreditation fees will be based on that cohort’s expiration dates.
-In order to find out which cohort your organization can apply for, please contact Kendra Peterson, manager of education and accreditation, at email@example.com or 206.956.3638.
+In order to find out which cohort your organization can apply for, please contact Kendra Peterson, Associate Director of Education and Accreditation, at email@example.com, or 206.956.3638.

 If your organization is currently accredited by WSMA and you are seeking re-accreditation, you will receive a notice of re-accreditation approximately 12 months from your current term expiration date.

-Please contact Kendra Peterson, manager of education and accreditation, at firstname.lastname@example.org or 206.956.3638 for more information.
+Please contact Kendra Peterson, Associate Director of Education and Accreditation, at firstname.lastname@example.org or 206.956.3638.

-Once the WSMA has received your self-study application and related documents it will be reviewed by WSMA staff.
+Once the WSMA has received your self-study application and PIP files they will be reviewed by WSMA staff.
 Staff will notify you should any items be missing from the application.

-The next step in the accreditation process is an on-site survey.
+The next step in the accreditation process is an accreditation interview.
 You will be required to submit at least five dates in the range dictated by your cohort.
 WSMA staff will work to find surveyors from the WSMA CME Accreditation Committee to volunteer to review your CME program.
 You will be notified when a date has been chosen.

-The on-site survey consists of three parts: a review of Performance in Practice (activity) files, a review, or clarification, of the self-study application, and an interview.
-Surveyors will use the three elements to gain a comprehensive view of the program in its entirety.
+Surveyors will use the three elements of the accreditation process to gain a comprehensive view of the program in its entirety.
 Surveyors are only fact-gatherers, they do not give an accreditation decision at the time of the survey.
-After the site survey, surveyors will report their findings to the WSMA CME Accreditation Committee, which meets three times a year.
+After interview, surveyors will report their findings to the WSMA CME Accreditation Committee, which meets three times a year.
 The committee will make an accreditation decision and you will then be notified of your new accreditation status.

 Download and review the WSMA CME policies and accreditation requirements.